khutbaapp1-debug/KhutbahTranslate/DEPLOYMENT.md

-# Khutbah Translate - App Store Deployment Guide
+# Khutbah Companion - App Store Deployment Guide

 ## 📱 Your App is Ready for iOS and Android!

-This guide will walk you through publishing your Khutbah Translate app to the App Store and Google Play Store.
+This guide will walk you through publishing your Khutbah Companion app to the App Store and Google Play Store.

 ---